Following MPs voting in favour of focused education in schools in the UK, we speak to LGBTQ+ staff at Dazed who grew up without it

 TED STANSFIELD – DIGITAL EDITOR, ANOTHER & ANOTHER MAN

 “I didn’t have any LGBTQ+ education at school.
-None.
-Nothing about sex, nothing about relationships, nothing about the LGBTQ+ community’s experience – or even our existence!
+Nothing about sex, relationships, LGBTQ+ history, or even our existence.
 I sometimes feel angry about it.
-Being at an all-boys public school, homophobia was really rife and I think some education would not only have helped LGBTQ+ people like me feel more accepted and for our experiences to be more normalised/less shamed, but it would also have helped the heterosexual students to be more accepting.
-I sometimes wonder what things are like in schools now and hope things have improved for the young queens coming of age there.”
+Being at an all-boys public school, homophobia was really rife and I think some education would not only have helped queer people like me feel more accepted and for our experiences to be more normalised/less shamed, but it would also have helped people be more accepting.
+I sometimes wonder what things are like in schools now and hope things have improved for LGBTQ+ pupils there now.”

 “I’m sure if today’s children grew up in an environment where there was adequate representation for LGBTQ+ issues in the classroom, there would be more children who felt they could live a life true to themselves, confident that they have a place in the world”